Which composter is best for me?

 The wonderful thing about Garden Organic’s demonstration gardens is that they’re not a rarefied retreat for green-fingered types, they’re for absolutely everyone.

-We had the pleasure of meeting up with a team from Garden Organic at their base in Coventry last week.
+We had the pleasure of meeting up with a team from Garden Organic at their base in Coventry.

 The charity promotes organic growing and composting to help everybody to garden using natural methods.
 As Dave from GO said to us, ‘We want to make organic gardening easy and attainable for anybody.’